ayu031201/Plagiarism-Detector/README.md

 # Plagiarism-Detector
-Built a Plagiarism Detector using some Machine Learning Techniques in Python, which detects the similarity between any two textudocumentsent or any other Code/Essays.
+Built a Plagiarism Detector using some Machine Learning Techniques in Python, which detects the similarity between any two textual document or any other Code/Essays.

 The technique that I used to check the similarity between the files is "Cosine-Similarity".